pjakiela/ECON523/exercises/E9-power.md

 ## More Fun with Stata

 Now we will consider a completely different data set: the data on access to microfinance that we used in Empirical Exercise 6 and again in Empirical Exercise 8.
 The data comes from the paper [The Miracle of Microfinance?
 Evidence from a Randomized Evaluation](https://www.jstor.org/stable/43189512?seq=1) by
 Abhijit Banerjee, Esther Duflo, Rachel Glennerster, and Cynthia Kinnan.
 The data comes from a randomized evaluation of a microfinance intervention.
 We are particularly interested in the variable `bizprofit_1`, which measures microenterprise profits.
 Unlike the knowledge variable used above, the standard deviation of `bizprofit_1` is large relative to its mean.
+We will also look at the dummy variable `any_biz_1`, an indicator for operating a microenterprise.

 Use the code below to read the data into Stata and drop the observations where our outcome variable of interest, `bizprofit_1`, is missing:
 ```
 clear
 webuse set https://pjakiela.github.io/ECON523/exercises/
 webuse E6-BanerjeeEtAl-data.dta
-keep bizprofit_1
+keep bizprofit_1 any_biz_1
 drop if bizprofit_1==.
 ```